medfassi20/ecociel-energie-application/README.md

 ## 👨‍💻 Author

-Developed for a solar energy company project using React, Supabase and Vercel.
+Developed for a solar energy company project using React.js, Supabase and Vercel.